Webinar Replay: TSP Lifecycle Funds (L-Funds)

 I’m not suggesting that you should be all in and just ride in the market willy-nilly out there.
 But I am suggesting that to set aside 28% of your portfolio to not be active in the market when you have that much time ahead of you, you need to give some serious consideration to that.

-So, the question is, is it sometimes risky to be too safe?
+The question is, is it sometimes risky to be too safe?
 I would argue every day, yes, yes.
 It is absolutely … There is risk in safety.
 And I know that seems counterintuitive.
 But in this case, the risk is that by being too safe, by being 28% safe in the 2040 fund for someone that has 20 years before they need the money, that means all of that money in the TSP, all those new shares you’re buying can’t work for you to their fullest potential.

 Again, I’m not suggesting that every year you have these big gains.
 But over a long period of time, you have some significant opportunity.
 But if you bench 28% of your assets to not be playing for you, 20 years out from needing it, that’s risky.
-So, keep that in mind.
+Keep that in mind.

-So over on the right-hand side, we have the L Income Fund makeup.
+Over on the right-hand side, we have the L Income Fund makeup.
 And let’s say the C, S and I just took it in the shorts, huge market downturn, and the value of those shares has just plummeted to the ground.
 We know over time, it comes back up, long-term investor all that stuff.
 But in that case, if you had a choice, we would not want to take money out of the C, S, and I Fund, since the value of them is now really low.
-If we had a choice, we’d want to take it from the G Fund, because we know we haven’t lost any money there.
-We haven’t made a whole lot there, but we haven’t lost any.
-And so, that’s a nice, slow, and steady, and we can go pull from that account.

 That would be great if the TSP allowed you to do that, but they don’t.
 You are not allowed to pick and choose from which fund your money comes out.
 It has to be taken out proportionally across all of your TSP and how you are invested.
-So, the question is, how’s that different in the private sector?
+The question is, how’s that different in the private sector?
 We get this question a fair amount from people like really trying to weigh all of their choices.
-The reality is in the private sector, we would not have one single account that has all of these mixtures.
-We would have different accounts that behave differently in different market conditions and operate independently of one another.

 For instance, let’s assume that we wanted the same percentages, chances are, we wouldn’t want the same percentages because we just have a savvier opportunity to dial things in for you in the private sector.
 But let’s say that we do for argument’s sake care.
 We would have 71% of our assets in an account like a savings account or a money market account that has a little bit of interest on it, maybe some bonds in there, but we’re talking nice safety.